Psychology

 What will I study?

 Research Methods: this component is intended to develop your knowledge and understanding of the process of planning, conducting, analysing and reporting psychological research across a range of experimental and non-experimental techniques.
 Psychological Themes Through Core Studies: the focus is on some of the central areas of investigation in psychology.
 There are 20 studies to be covered.
 Applied Psychology; this covers issues in mental health, child psychology, and criminal psychology.
-Methodological Issues and Debates: this will run throughout the course and includes nature/nurture, freewill/ determinism, reductionism/ holism, individual/ situational and psychology as a science.
+Methodological Issues and Debates: this will run throughout the course and includes nature/nurture, freewill/ determinism, reductionism/holism, individual/ situational and psychology as a science.

 What next?

-Psychology can lead to many careers including clinical psychology, counselling, educational psychology, forensic psychology, and occupational psychology.
+Psychology can lead to many careers including:

 Apply Online